-Three, four, five years after collecting if we fertilize and water from spring to fall we will have a Ponderosa Pine with a lot of needle mass, lots of interior budding and the newest needles will be shorter and shorter as a result of the larger needle mass.
+Two or three years after collecting, if we fertilize and water from spring to fall we will have a Ponderosa Pine with a lot of needle mass, lots of interior budding and the newest needles will be shorter and shorter as a result of the larger needle mass.

 When the tree has given us everything we have been looking for, we can go ahead and water as needed and only fertilize in the fall.
 Fall being as the third year needles start to fall off.
 Now is the time to start cutting back to the interior growth.
 You can do a second styling now as well.

 This is an image of Ponderosa Pine needles a year apart.
 The longer needles are from 2017.
 The shorter needles are from 2018.
 The photo was taken on August 22nd, so the needles are just about done growing for the year.

 You can see in this gallery an image of this tree treated the correct way.
 You can see how much more back budding the tree created for me.
 In less time I have developed a far nicer tree.

 To put an end to my ramblings here I would suggest this “New Way”.
 Personally, I have seen a vast difference in health and development.
 I have worked on one of these trees since 2015 and the other since 2017.

 - The 2015 tree is not as far along because of the lack of ramification.
 I have set this tree back by the weakening of it.